© All Rights Reserved helelyn

 Uganda's 80 districts are spread across 4 administrative regions.

 Bwindi Impenetrable National Park is the prime spot in Uganda to go on a trekking to see the Mountain Gorillas.
 The park is located in the southwestern corner of the country and apart from gorillas offers a wide range of monkey, birds, butterflies and other wildlife to view upclose.
-A gorilla permit is expensive though, around US$500 and as this is the most favorite spot in Africa to go on a trekking, the permits sell out quickly, especially by tour groups who buy them well in advance.
-As an independent traveller, you might be more lucky in Rwanda to get a permit within several days.
+A gorilla permit is expensive though, around US$600, and as this is the most favorite spot in Africa to go on a trekking, the permits sell out quickly, especially by tour groups who buy them well in advance.
+As an independent traveller, you might be more lucky in Rwanda to get a permit within several days, although prices over there are even higher at US$750.
+Another option is to opt for a permit in the low season months of April, May and November.
+Prices are 'just' US$350 during those months.
+The disadvantage of course is there is a lot more rain, though November is not as bad as April/May.

 Kibale Forest National Park is located in the west of the country, not far from Fort Portal and is famous for its chimpanzee tracking and bird watching.